Virginia State University

-Virginia State University (VSU or Virginia State) is a public historically Black land-grant university in Ettrick, Virginia.
+Virginia State University (VSU or Virginia State) is a public historically Black land-grant university in Ettrick, Virginia, United States.
 Founded on March 6, 1882, Virginia State developed as the United States's first fully state-supported four-year institution of higher learning for Black Americans.
 The university is a member school of the Thurgood Marshall College Fund.

 History

 Virginia State University was founded on March 6, 1882, when the legislature passed a bill to charter the Virginia Normal and Collegiate Institute.
 The bill was sponsored by Delegate Alfred W. Harris, a Black attorney whose offices were in Petersburg, but who lived in and represented Dinwiddie County in the General Assembly.
 A hostile lawsuit delayed opening day for nineteen months, until October 1, 1883.
 In 1902, the legislature revised the charter act to curtail the collegiate program and to change the name to Virginia Normal and Industrial Institute.

 In 1920, the land-grant program for Black students was moved from a private school, Hampton Institute, where it had been since 1872, to Virginia Normal and Industrial Institute.
 In 1923 the college program was restored, and the name was changed to Virginia State College for Negroes in 1930.
 The two-year branch in Norfolk was added to the college in 1944; the Norfolk division became a four-year branch in 1956 and gained independence as Norfolk State College in 1969.
 Meanwhile, the parent school was renamed Virginia State College in 1946.
 The legislature passed a law in 1979 that changed the name to Virginia State University.

 In the first academic year, 1883–1884, the university had 126 students and seven faculty (all of them Black), one building, 33 acre, a 200-book library, and a $20,000 budget.
 By the centennial year of 1982, the university was fully integrated, with a student body of nearly 5,000, a full-time faculty of about 250, a library containing 200,000 books and 360,000 microform and non-print items, a 236 acre campus and 416 acre farm, more than 50 buildings, including 15 dormitories and 16 classroom buildings, and a biennial budget of $31,000,000, exclusive of capital outlay.